jbactad/krakend-s3/README.md

 refer from adding the file extension directly from the `url_pattern`.
 Use the provided `path_extension` instead.

-For example, the config below will use `/sample-file-path.json` as the object key.
+For example, the config below will use `sample-file-path.json` as the object key and will return the object located at `s3://test-bucket-name/sample-file-path.json.

 ```json
 {